os-js/os-js.org/src/manual/package/index.md

 ## LESS Support

-Simply add this to the metadata file and the file is built whenever the `grunt build:package` task is run.
+Simply add this to the metadata file and the file is built whenever the `node osjs build:package` task is run.

 ```json
 {